-As first disclosed in our annual report on Form 10-K for the year ended December 31, 2014 filed with the Commission on March 2, 2015, we are conducting an internal investigation, with the assistance of outside counsel, relating to sales practices in a country outside the U.S. that represented less than 1% of our revenue during the three months ended March 31, 2016 and in each of the years ended December 31, 2015, 2014 and 2013.
-The internal investigation includes a review of compliance with the requirements of the U.S. Foreign Corrupt Practices Act and other applicable laws and regulations by employees in that market.
+As first disclosed in our annual report on Form 10-K for the year ended December 31, 2014 filed with the Commission on March 2, 2015, we initiated an internal investigation, with the assistance of outside counsel, relating to improper sales practices by a former employee.
+The investigation was concluded in the quarter ended June 30, 2016.
+It included a review of compliance with the requirements of the FCPA and other applicable laws and regulations.
 In February 2015, we voluntarily contacted the Commission and Department of Justice to advise both agencies of this internal investigation.
-We are cooperating with those agencies.
-As of the filing of these financial statements, we cannot predict the outcome of this matter During the first quarter of 2016, we recorded an immaterial provision in our consolidated financial statements reflecting amounts we expect we will be required to disgorge in connection with this matter.
+In June 2016, we signed a non-prosecution agreement with the Commission and agreed to disgorge \$0.7 million to resolve this matter, including interest.
+The amount was accrued and paid during the six-month period ended June 30, 2016.